 Based on the data analyzed, utilizing internal forces for water pipeline construction projects proved to be very cost effective compared to hiring external contractors.
-On average, over the period reviewed and for the years where comparative data is available, projects completed by external contractors were approximately 29% more expensive than those completed by internal crews.
+Over the period reviewed and for the years where comparative data is available, projects completed by external contractors were, on average, approximately 29% more expensive than those completed by internal crews.